-Integrative therapies offer the best of all worlds.
-They combine the best therapies for you based on who you are as a complete person and what you need to get better.
-Rather than focusing on one type of therapy for every problem, the integrative therapist or doctor uses what seems best for you under the circumstances.
-They may use new, standard, old or ancient medical treatments or therapy methods in any combination they feel is best for your disorder.
+Integrative therapies combine therapies for a client based on their symptoms, desires, and concerns.
+Rather than focusing on one type of therapy for every problem, the integrative therapist or doctor uses what seems best for the individual under specific circumstances.
+They may use any combination of new, standard, old, or ancient medical treatments and ingredients, or therapy methods.
+Integrative therapies can often be used alongside conventional medical products and techniques.

 - Homeopathic medicine